 - It is to be taken before the meal.

 - It is to be taken with Takra or buttermilk and Guda/jaggery.

 - Or take as directed by a doctor.

 - It is completely safe to take this medicine in recommended doses.
 Do check the list of ingredients and their contraindications to avoid any side effects.

-- It can be taken for 2-4 months depending on requirement.
+- It can be taken for 2-4 months depending on the requirement.

 - Effectivity of herbal medicine depends on many factors.
 A medicine suitable for one person may not essentially give the same result in another person.

 - The exact dose depends on the age, strength, digestive power of the patient, the nature of the illness, the state of the viscera and humors, and the properties of individual drugs.

 - Keep away from the sight and reach of children.